dwyl/learn-dart/README.md

 #### The `dynamic` keyword

-The `dynamic` keyword is used to create variable that can contains value of different type.
+The `dynamic` keyword is used to create a variable that can contain values of different types.

 ```dart
 dynamic a;